Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Methodology

 \textit{\underline{Mutation.}} Once a new candidate $\{\theta_i\}_\text{new}$ is generated, the goal of mutation is to introduce a possibly better candidate by randomly mutating this candidate.
-Here, we decide whether each timestep would be mutated based on the probability,

-where $P_0$ and $P_\text{final}$ are the initial and the final probability of mutation, respectively.
+We decide whether each timestep would be mutated based on the probability, $P_\text{mutation} = P_0 - \frac{\beta_i}{\beta_\text{Max}}(P_0 - P_\text{final}),$ where $P_0$ and $P_\text{final}$ are the initial and the final probability of mutation, respectively.
 We find that gradually decreasing the mutation probability over generations leads to better convergence. $\beta_i$ is the $i$th evolution generation and $\beta_\text{max}$ is the maximal evolution generation.
 If a timestep were mutated, our algorithm would randomly change its $\theta_i$ from the valid value range, i.e., \{0, 0.1, ..., 1.0\}.

 \textit{\underline{Repair.}} A new candidate $\{\theta_i\}_\text{new'}$ from the previous two steps might no longer satisfy the token budget constraint, $\Theta_\$$.
 This repair step would ensure that the total token budget falls within the acceptable range, $[0.9\Theta_\$, 1.1\Theta_\$]$.
 If the total budget exceeds the upper bound, we randomly decrease one or more $\theta_i$.
 Conversely, if the total budget is below the lower bound, we randomly increase one or more $\theta_i$ values until the constraint is met, as shown in \Fig{fig:ea_algorithm}.